 Apprenticeships are jobs with training.
 They’re a great opportunity to earn while you learn.
 Some of the major broadcasters offer apprenticeships.
-Check out the schemes with the BBC, Channel 4, Channel 5, Sky and ITV to see if they offer apprenticeships in the art department.
+Check out the schemes with the BBC, Channel 4, Sky and ITV to see if they offer apprenticeships in the art department.
 If you can’t get an apprenticeship with a broadcaster, it might be worth looking for a job as an apprentice in an industry that uses similar skills, such as being an illustrator in publishing or a graphic artist in advertising.
 This could help you develop your craft and create a body of work for a portfolio that you can use to find your way into unscripted TV at a later point.

 These are the relevant apprenticeships available throughout the UK:

 - Props technician (Film and TV drama) (Level 3, England)

 - Furniture, Furnishings and Interiors (SCQF Level 5, 6, Scotland)

 - Creative and Digital Media (Level 3, 4, Wales)